Shelf Company Switzerland: Buy a Ready-Made AG or GmbH

 FAQ

 Some do, most do not.
-A pre-existing bank account is a significant value-add given Swiss corporate banking timelines.
+A pre-existing bank account is a significant value-add given Swiss corporate banking timelines (4-8 weeks for a new account).
+Companies in Morgan Hartley Consulting's inventory with active accounts are flagged explicitly.

-Lawsupport maintains inventory in Zug.
+Morgan Hartley Consulting maintains inventory in Zug.
 For other cantons, availability depends on current stock.
+Redomiciliation between cantons is possible after purchase and takes 2-4 weeks at a cost of approximately CHF 3'500.

 Yes.
 Redomiciliation between cantons requires amending the articles of association, shareholder approval, and filing with both the departing and receiving Commercial Registers.
 The process takes 2-4 weeks and costs approximately CHF 3'500 in notarial, legal, and register fees.